jineshajain123/tic-tac-toe-java-project/README.md

 ->Command-line interface for input and display

-->Simple game logic to detect win, loss, or draw
+->Simple game logic to detect win,loss,or draw

 ->Error handling for invalid inputs and occupied spaces